state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 ###Step 6

-If you add external servers to the baseline, they'll, by default, appear in MapLoom, without requiring each user to add the url manually for each new map.
-The following command will add the given server infromation to the settings.py file at the end of  `/var/lib/geonode/rogue_geonode/rogue_geonode/settings.py`.
+If you add external servers to the baseline, they'll, by default, appear in MapLoom.
+Therefore, users will not need to manually add server urls for each map they create.
+Server information is stored at the end of `/var/lib/geonode/rogue_geonode/rogue_geonode/settings.py`.

-To add a geonode server, include the protocol, domain, and port, for example `cybergis-script-rogue.sh prod server geonode ExampleName http://example.com`.
-The included parameter will be appended with `/geoserver/wms` automatically.
+To add a GeoNode server, include the protocol, domain, and port, for example `cybergis-script-rogue.sh prod server geonode ExampleName http://example.com`.
+The url parameter will be appended with `/geoserver/wms` automatically.
 To include other providers of WMS services use the wms flag instead, for example `cybergis-script-rogue.sh prod server wms ExampleName http://example.com/geoserver/wms`.
 To include TMS services, such as HIU NextView High-Resolution Commercial Satellite Imagery services, provide the path to the capabilities document, for example, `cybergis-script-rogue.sh prod server tms ExampleName http://hiu-maps.net/hot/1.0.0/`.

 ```shell
 cybergis-script-rogue.sh prod server [geonode|wms|tms] <name> <url>